ewkt/Vinted-Discord-Notifications/README.md

 It's a feature that is truly missed in the vinted app, you will never miss a good deal again!

-> __WARNING Vinted blocks requests to their API when they are too frequent, try not to go over 1 request per second.
-(Think of this bot as somone refreshing the results page on vinted constantly for you)__

-(for eaxmple if you have 10 different searches, you should probably configre them to be refreshed every 10 seconds to avoid having issues with vinted)
+> [!WARNING] Vinted blocks requests to their API when they are too frequent, try not to go over 1 request per second.
+(Think of this bot as somone refreshing the results page on vinted constantly for you) _for example if you have 10 different searches, you should probably configre them to be refreshed every 10 seconds to avoid having issues with vinted_

 Functionalities:
 ----------